gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - if those 2 elements mapped to 2 different computers then remote method invocation or Web service invocation can be used

 #### Software Connector Attributes
-- Synchronization mode - eg sempaphores, blocking/non-blocking
+- Synchronization mode - eg semaphores, blocking/non-blocking
 - Initiator
   - makes request for communication
   - one-initiator connectors - client initiates communication